k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 ## KIdentifier

-It looks like pretty everything isn't an actual until its ran through KFactory.
+It looks like pretty much everything isn't an actual object until its ran through KFactory.